Here’s Why Trump’s Plan To Beat ISIS In Raqqa May Ignite A New War

 “After the Raqqa operation there will be a power vacuum in a post-ISIS period,” Yesiltas said.
 “Turkey wants political stability where the Arab-dominated demography will be preserved, and no more PKK dominance.
 But this seems difficult to bring about.”

 Some analysts in Turkey dread that the Trump administration has little idea of the potential firestorm the aftermath of the Raqqa operation will unleash.
-Sinan Ulgen, chairman of an Istanbul based think tank EDAM and a former Turkish diplomat, said he worries about tremendous blowback from the Raqqa operation.
+Sinan Ulgen, chairman of Istanbul-based think tank EDAM and a former Turkish diplomat, said he worries about tremendous blowback from the Raqqa operation.
 Dillon told BuzzFeed News that the US was aware of Turkish concerns about arming the Kurds.
 “But we have been very open and transparent in letting Turkey know the details of the weapons and equipment we provided to the Kurdish element,” he said.

 But scholars with close to ties to Ankara say the government has little faith in assurances the Trump administration would give about weapons or Kurdish dominance in northern Syria.
 “There is no guarantee that the weapons provided to YPG won’t end up in the hands of PKK,” he said.
 “Considering the fact that armed struggle with PKK will continue, this is a risk for Turkey.”

-The fear of Raqqa blowback is also pushing Turkey toward US rivals, including Iran and Russia, said Abedelselam Ahmed, member of Democratic Society Movement, a political group close to the Syrian Kurds.
+The fear of Raqqa blowback is also pushing Turkey toward US rivals, including Iran and Russia, said Abedelselam Ahmed, a member of the Democratic Society Movement, a political group close to the Syrian Kurds.
 “When it comes to the battle of Raqqa, the Turkish government is still arrogant,” he told BuzzFeed News.

 Syrian Kurds’ growing power can also provoke the opposition of armed Syrian Arab groups.
 Mustafa Serjari, spokesperson for Al-Moutasem Brigade, a unit of the Free Syrian Army, told BuzzFeed News he worried the Raqqa operation would result in more war rather than peace for Syria.